Micro-Novelty/Specialized-MLP-for-noise-robustness/README.md

         AME =  np.log1p(X_mag) * np.log1p(grad_energy)
         return AME
 ```
-Explanation: the log(x_mag + 1) Provides a log value by a non-polynomial function of X_mag in order to express a finite sum of terms consisting of constants and variables raised to whole Number exponents to help identify the logarithmic scale of X_mag. and multiplcation with log(1 + grad_energy) to normalize the range of AME to 0 -> 1, given the positive value of each variables.
+Explanation: the log(x_mag + 1) Provides a log value by a non-polynomial function of X_mag in order to express a finite sum of terms consisting of constants and variables raised to whole Number exponents to help identify the logarithmic scale of X_mag. and multiplcation with log(1 + grad_energy) to normalize the range of AME to > 0, given the positive value of each variables.

 in Which High AME, AME > 0.75.
 Correlates towards such High Error indication of Possible Ongoing Abstraction due to the Complexity of The input samples.
 In Which Low AME Correlates towards More Efficient Abstraction and Low Possible Error can Occur in within further Abstraction given in linear input samples complexity.

 3. Curvature Tensor:
-   This Section Describes a derived mathematical equations From differential equations described as "Curvature tensor", that calculates the edge cases of given variables extracted from a matrix, Its Usage is for example:
+   This Section Describes a derived and inspired mathematical equations From differential equations and taylor expansion series, described as "Curvature tensor", that calculates the edge cases of given variables extracted from a matrix, Its Usage is for example:
    1. Filtering Noise and distingusih complexity of edge case.
    2. Differential sensitive magnitude given from extracted matrix Components such as magnitude sum of x given each vectors are linear or nonlinear complexity inside a matrix of x.
    Code form: